opetitprestataire/label-studio/docs/source/guide/export.md

 ### YOLO

 Export object detection annotations in the YOLOv3 and YOLOv4 format.
-Supports object detection labeling projects that use the `RectangleLabels` tag.
+Supports object detection labeling projects that use the `RectangleLabels`  and `KeyPointLabels` tags.

+!!! note
+    If using KeyPointLabels, see the note under [COCO](#COCO).

 {% insertmd includes/task_format.md %}